Kirshma/kirshma/README.md

 ### Hi there and welcome to my profile 👋

-On this page you can find some of my projects, each containing a description in the respective README.md file.
+Here you can find some of my projects, each containing a description in the respective README.md file.

 ## About me

 ### Computer languages that I have used in the order of proficiency
-1. Java (most on-hands experience)
+1. Java (most practical experience)
 2. HTML, CSS, JavaScript, TypeScript, SQL, TeX, XML, JSON
-3. Python, C#, PHP, Prolog (least on-hands experience)
+3. Python, C#, PHP, Prolog (least practical experience)

 ### Integrated development environments that I have used in the order of experience
 1. Jetbrains Intellij IDEA and Webstorm
 2. Eclipse
 3. Visual Studio Code

-### Technologies, tools, libraries, frameworks and more that I have experience with
+### Technologies, tools, libraries and frameworks that I have experience with
 1. Java: JUnit, PMD, Mockito, Guice, Maven, Selenium, JavaFX
 2. Web: React, Vue, Node.js, Bootstrap, jQuery
-3. Database: MySQL, Key-Value Stores (Redis), Wide-Column DBMS (Cassandra), Document Stores (MongoDB), SearchEngines (Elasticsearch), Graph DBs (Neo4j), TimeSeries (InfluxDB)
+3. Databases: MySQL, Key-Value Stores (Redis), Wide-Column DBMS (Cassandra), Document Stores (MongoDB), SearchEngines (Elasticsearch), Graph DBs (Neo4j), TimeSeries (InfluxDB)